anyosa/anyosa/README.md

 ### Hi there 👋: 🛠

+pie title Preference over coffee machines
+    "The new one" : 75
+    "The old one" : 25

 <!--
 **anyosa/anyosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.